Sragen Regency

 Sragen Regency (ꦑꦧꦸꦥꦠꦺꦤ꧀ꦱꦿꦒꦺꦤ꧀) is a regency (kabupaten) in the eastern part of Central Java province in Indonesia.
-It covers an area of 941.56 km2 and had a population of 858,266 at the 2010 Census and 976,951 at the 2020 Census.
+It covers an area of 994.57 km2 and had a population of 858,266 at the 2010 Census and 976,951 at the 2020 Census; the official estimate as at end 2024 was 1,004,761 (comprising 500,487 males and 504,274 females).
 Its capital is the town of Sragen, located about 30 km to the northeast of Surakarta.
-Sragen is bordered by East Java Province to the east.
+Sragen is bordered by Karanganyar Regency to the south, Boyolali Regency to the west, Grobogan Regency to the north, and East Java Province to the east.

 Java's longest river, the Bengawan Solo River, flows through the fertile rice fields in the region.
-The archaeological excavation and UNESCO World Heritage Site Sangiran is located in Sragen.
+The archaeological excavation and UNESCO World Heritage Site of Sangiran is located in Sragen.

-Administrative Districts
+Administrative districts

-Sragen Regency comprises twenty districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census.
-The table also includes the number of administrative villages (rural desa and urban kelurahan) in each district and its post code.
+Sragen Regency comprises twenty districts (kecamatan), tabulated below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at end 2024.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 196 rural desa and 12 urban kelurahan), and its post code.

+Notes: (a) including two kelurahan (Kroyo and Plumbungan). (b) except for the kelurahan of Kroyo, which has a postcode of 57221. (c) comprising six kelurahan (Sine, Sragen Kulon, Sragen Tengah, Sragen Wetan, Nglorog and Karang Tengah) and two desa. (d) including four kelurahan (Ngembat Padas, Kragilan, Gemolong and Kwangen).

+Sragen town

+Sragen town is divided into the following ten villages (comprising eight urban kelurahan and two rural desa - the latter listed at the end of the table), tabulated below with their areas and their populations according to the 2023 official estimates, together with their postcodes.

 Climate

 Sragen has a tropical monsoon climate (Am) with moderate to little rainfall from June to September and heavy rainfall from October to May.